yukijx/swipe/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Get a fresh project

-When you're ready, run:
+   since this is just the fresh template that expo makes, we can use this if we mess something up while messing around(I havn't tested this yet):

 ```bash
 npm run reset-project